-Scholars courses are small, interdisciplinary, discussion-oriented courses in which the student is encouraged to grapple creatively with problems at the forefront of current research.
+Scholars-Designated courses are typically smaller, discussion-oriented courses in which the student is encouraged to grapple creatively with problems at the forefront of current research.
 The emphasis is on original source materials rather than textbooks.
-The goal is to create a community of inquiry where professor and student reason together about topics of current interest.

-Senior Scholars Capstone Seminars attempt to arrive at a comprehensive understanding of a field by integrating the findings of various disciplines into a coherent whole.
+The Senior Scholars Capstone Seminar explores issues of enduring human significance and attempts to arrive at a deeper understanding of those issues by integrating the findings of various disciplines into a coherent whole.

-Senior Scholars projects provide Scholars Students the opportunity to explore in-depth a topic of their own choosing and to work closely with a faculty member.
-These projects are self-designed and tailored to the individual student's desire and interests.
+The Scholars independent projects provide Scholars the opportunity to explore in-depth a topic of their own choosing and to work closely with a faculty member.
+These projects are self-designed and tailored to the individual student’s intellectual passions and interests.

 Note: In order to maintain an honors program scholarship, students must have a 2.5 cumulative G.P.A. at the end of their first year, and a 3.0 cumulative G.P.A at the end of their second year.
 In addition, students must continually meet standards of good campus citizenship and make measured progress towards participation requirements of the program.